IamoBin2162/IamoBin2162.github.io/README.md

     end

 # &
-when you start a line with &, you tell moon that you will have a block (a bunch or lines of code)
+when you start a line with &, you tell moon that you will have a block (a bunch or lines of code); DO NOT FORGET 'end'

     &print(
         "hi",
         "bye"
     ) end

+    &values = {
+        0,
+        1,
+        2,
+    } end

+    # without &, you would get an error

+    puts values

 # putv
 it is for printing the value of lit variables